zarathustr/vec_hand_eye_att/README.md

 # vec_hand_eye_att
-Unified Attitude Determination from Vector and Hand-eye Measurement, Proposed by Jin Wu.
+Unified Attitude Determination from Vector Observations and Hand-eye Measurements, Proposed by Jin Wu.

 # Reference
 Related paper has been submitted to IEEE Trans.
 Aerosp.
 Elect.
 Syst.